itech001/ph/README.md

   - requests
 - Node.js (`npm install`)
   - stylus
-  - nib

-The core of Ph is all Python based, but Node.js is used for Stylus/Nib.
+The core of Ph is all Python based, but Node.js is used for Stylus.

 # TODO